-A report released by the Western States Petroleum Association details the substantial wspa_reportcontribution the petroleum industry makes to California’s state and local economies, accounting for nearly 456,000 jobs, hundreds of billions in revenues, and more than 9% of the state’s gross domestic product.
+A report released by the Western States Petroleum Association details the substantial contribution the petroleum industry makes to California’s state and local economies, accounting for nearly 456,000 jobs, hundreds of billions in revenues, and more than 9% of the state’s gross domestic product.

 Those figures form the core of a new 76-page report by the Los Angeles County Economic Development Corporation (LAEDC.)
 The analysis, drawn from public data on employment, taxes and business activity, show the industry is a major economic engine for the state.